 How can physiotherapy help ease my arthritis pain?

 Physical therapy offers many benefits to people suffering with arthritis pain, including being able to avoid or delay having surgeries or purchasing medications.
 Your Amped physiotherapist will be able to conduct a thorough physical examination to determine what the best kind of treatment for your specific pain problems would be.

 Physical therapy is an excellent option for arthritis because it helps to restore the normal motion of your joints, strengthen supporting muscles, and can improve the way you move overall.
 Our physiotherapy treatments cater to your specific needs for a lasting recovery.
-We can also show you ways to prevent future injuries to your joints, and home exercises to practice on your own.If you’re struggling with arthritis or have noticed any of the arthritic symptoms listed here, make an appointment today with one of our registered physiotherapists at Amped Physiotherapy today.
+We can also show you ways to prevent future injuries to your joints, and home exercises to practice on your own.If you’re struggling with arthritis or have noticed any of the arthritic symptoms listed here, make an appointment today with one of our registered physiotherapists at Amped Physiotherapy today in Ottawa, Chelsea, Kanata & Nepean, ON.
 Let us help you find lasting relief from your pain.